Recidiviz/public-dashboard/spotlight-client/README.md

 You should then test this locally by running `firebase serve`: it will run the staging build locally, pointed to the staging API backend.
 (Note that this means you will have to deploy the backend to staging first if your build requires unreleased backend features.)

 When you're satisfied, deploy the frontend to staging with `firebase deploy -P staging`.
 Test vigorously on staging before deploying to production.

+### Deploying to Production

+Similar to above, but with slightly different commands:

+Generate a production build with `yarn build`.
+Test locally with `firebase serve`.
+Deploy the frontend with `firebase deploy -P production`.

+Test vigorously!
+Don't be afraid to rollback the deploy through the Firebase console.

 ## Available Scripts